Face signals,

 3

-Read results in your render loop
+Read the result in your application

 tsx